 When a tom is with hens, one approach is to pick a fight with the boss hen.
 When she calls, you answer back aggressively.
 Soon, you’re in an argument, and then, the theory goes, she comes in to fight, dragging the gobbler along with her.
 I have, a time or two, called to turkeys and had hens lead the way, bringing the gobbler along, but there was no back and forth “fight.”
 The birds came more out of curiosity than to rumble.
 The times I have picked fights with hens, there’s been lots of squawking back and forth, but it’s all talk.
 The hen is happy to stay out of sight, trade insults, then take the gobbler somewhere else.
 This trick must have worked for someone, sometime, and it should work, but it never does when I’m around.

-Make a Pond: There are various ways to try this one, with laundry bluing on ice or, in its classic form, with a black plastic tarp laid on the ground.
+There are various ways to try this one, but the most classic uses a black plastic tarp laid on the ground.
 You then put some keel-less decoys on the “pond,” and this attracts ducks who believe the shiny surface to be water.
-I have seen photos of beautifully landscaped fake ponds with rocks and plants around its shoreline and even some emergent vegetation.
-I have even seen pictures of ducks people claim to have shot over such ponds, but that means nothing.
+I have seen photos of beautifully landscaped fake ponds with rocks and plants around their shoreline and even some emergent vegetation.
+I’ve even seen pictures of ducks people claim to have shot over such ponds, but that means nothing.
 They could have brought the birds from somewhere else.
 I have yet to talk to anyone firsthand who has shot ducks this way.
 I badly want to believe this works.
 Please, someone, tell me honestly that you have killed birds this way.

 So please, if any of these actually work for you, let me know in the comments.